 5.Services provided to child victims of (sexual) violence and children at risk (by partner organisations); and

 6. Enhanced knowledge on sexual exploitation of children in Travel and Tourism on a global level that can guide and promote targeted action.

-Under this project, awareness raising and capacity building seminars in Cape Town, Durban and Johannesburg.
-These events will be targeted at the private sector/tourism industry and relevant professionals (e.g., practitioners, policymakers and other stakeholders in the areas of child protection, social welfare, justice, health and education as well as youth and young women’s groups.
+Under this project, awareness raising and capacity building seminars in Cape Town, Durban and Johannesburg were held.
+These events were targeted at the private sector/tourism industry and relevant professionals (eg: practitioners, policymakers and other stakeholders in the areas of child protection, social welfare, justice, health and education as well as youth and young women’s groups.)